Registered Participant Information

 The World’s Best Barter Faire on Saturday afternoon during Free Thyme, women bring out their wares and set up for the Barter/Trade Faire.
 You’re welcome to bring herbal items, books, fancy beautiful goddess clothing, jewelry, handmade crafts, etc. to sell, trade and barter.
 Everyone’s welcome to participate.
 But the Barter Faire is only open during the designated time on Sat. afternoon (see schedule) after which all of items must be put away.

-Packing suggestions We are unable to drive up to the cabins or campsites, as the pathways to them are not drivable.
-In the main parking lot, there is a covered drop off place to put your baggage.
+We are unable to drive up to the cabins or campsites, as the pathways to them are not drivable.
+In the main parking lot, there is a covered drop off place to put your baggage so that it can be transported closer to where you are staying.
 It will be well marked and someone will be there to help you.
 We will have golf carts and helpers for anyone who needs help to take luggage to your cabin and/or campsite.
 THE IMPORTANT THING IS TO PACK ACCORDINGLY.
 Put camping gear in duffle bags and keep luggage to a minimal.
+IMPORTANT to put your name on whatever you can!
+It’s amazing how many items end up in our lost and found at the end of the weekend and we want to get your things back to you!
 On Sunday, there will be drop-off spots around Remember, for 90 years girls have been doing this at Camp Wicosuta and we can do it too!
 It’s a very short distance...

 All participants must bring their own bedding (sleeping bag, pillow)